 What is the name of the cyst that when removed is made of hair and teeth and body tissue?
 My friend had one removed from her ovary and her doctor said that very few of them are malignant.

 Depending on the position of the cyst within the ovary, it may be necessary to remove a portion of or the entire ovary.
-In this case, a woman may wonder about her fertility potential.
-If the remaining ovarian tissue is normal, a woman may still ovulate, menstruate, and conceive a pregnancy.
+In this case, there may be a concern about fertility potential.
+If the remaining ovarian tissue is normal, ovulation, menstruation, and conception are all still possible.
 Even if one ovary is completely removed, the other ovary is stimulated and continues to produce eggs, so that conception can occur.

-Though extremely rare, 1 - 3 percent of dermoid cysts of the ovary become cancerous.
-Most of the cysts that undergo malignant degeneration occur in postmenopausal women.
+Though extremely rare, one to three percent of dermoid cysts of the ovary become cancerous.
+Most of the cysts that undergo malignant degeneration occur in those who are postmenopausal.
 Prognosis depends on cancer cell type, stage of cancer, and success of the cancer treatment.

-Talking with the surgeon before the operation is an important part of planning for the future.
-It is a good idea for the woman to identify and write down her questions, and then be sure to understand the answers.
+Talking with the surgeon before the operation is an critical part of planning for the future.
+It's a good idea to identify and write down any questions, and then be sure to understand the answers.
 Seeking a second opinion before surgery is an appropriate option.
-Bringing a companion is helpful, since it is difficult to absorb and retain unfamiliar information under stressful circumstances.Alice!
+Lastly, bringing a companion can be helpful, since it is difficult to absorb and retain unfamiliar information under stressful circumstances.Alice!